 Not only is the mobile audience growing ridiculously fast, designing for the mobile experience first can make your contact form easier to use.
 For starters, thinking mobile first ensures that you eliminate useless input fields.

 Thinking mobile-first also ensures that you’re specifying form element types in your code.
-When you mark up your form properly, you’re able to leverage native UI elements such as the large, swipeable lists, in iPhones and Android devices that make form completion much easier.
+When you mark up your form properly, you’re able to leverage native UI elements such as the large, swipeable lists in iPhones and Android devices that make form completion much easier.

-And by designing for the mobile user, you’ll not only service an ever-growing portion of your visitors, you’ll also reduce friction and improve the experience for desktop users.
+By designing for the mobile user, you’ll not only service an ever-growing portion of your visitors, you’ll also reduce friction and improve the experience for desktop users.
 Contact forms are the interface between your company and the rest of the world.

-So what other ways can you improve your form field conversion rate?
+So, in what other ways can you improve your form field conversion rate?